Important Information About Weighted GPA:

 Calculate Your Weighted GPA by Paper & Pencil

-Step #1: Fill out the chart below for each class that you have taken (if you need assistance with this part, please ask Ms. Majors in the SSA office for a print out of your transcript).
+Step #1: Fill out the chart below for each class that you have taken (if you need assistance with this part, please ask Ms. Shields in the SSA office for a print out of your transcript).

 |Column A||Column B||Column C||Column D||Column E|